sshh12/Financial-News-Indexing/README.md

 ### Config

-See `config.yaml` for most things.
+Use `config.yaml` for most things.

 and create a `creds.yaml` that is formatted like: